Older Home Insurance: Challenges, Costs & How to Get Coverage

 Aging Roofs

-Roofs more than 15–20 years old are one of the most scrutinized elements in older home insurance.
-Many insurers switch from replacement cost coverage to depreciated actual cash value (ACV) for aging roofs — or decline coverage altogether.
+Roofs more than 15 to 20 years old are one of the most scrutinized elements of old roof home insurance.
+Many insurers switch from replacement cost coverage to depreciated actual cash value (ACV) for aging roofs, or decline coverage altogether.
+See our guide on roof age and home insurance for state-by-state rules.

 Watch Out for 4-Point Inspection Failures

-In many states, particularly Florida, insurers require a 4-point inspection on homes 30+ years old before issuing a policy.
-This inspection covers your roof, electrical, plumbing, and HVAC systems.
-Failing any one of these four areas can result in a policy denial or requirement to remediate before coverage begins.
+In Florida and increasingly in other coastal states, insurers require a 4-point inspection on homes 30+ years old before issuing a policy.
+The inspection covers roof, electrical, plumbing, and HVAC systems.
+As of 2026, almost every Florida carrier requires a 4-point at 40 years, most at 30 years, and some (including Citizens Property Insurance) still start at 20 years.
+Failing any one system can result in denial or a required remediation.

 Pros